Mechanical clock suspension spring

 Go to the identification page to look at the movement number examples.
 In this example, we see that it is a Urgos.
 Now it is possible to go to the Urgos page and find the number to see what the pendulum length is.

-In this example, the pendulum length would be 80cm, representing the full length with the size of the bob factored in.
+In this example, the pendulum length would be 80cm, representing the full length with the size including the size of the bob.

 German grandfather movements